ageyev/enlarge-arabic/README.md

 1. **Disconnect before processing, reconnect after.** Mutations from span insertions are never observed.
 2. **TreeWalker `FILTER_REJECT` on `data-arabic-enlarger` elements.** Even if the observer somehow fires on our own spans, the walker will not descend into them.
-3. **`processAddedNode()` checks the marker attribute before processing.** Explicit guard at the entry point.

-### Debounced batch processing (Collect → Schedule → Flush)

-Rather than processing mutations synchronously in the observer callback (which requires disconnecting and losing concurrent page mutations), the extension splits the work into two phases:

-**Phase 1 — Collect** (synchronous, in the observer callback): references to added/changed nodes are pushed into a pending queue.
-No DOM modifications occur.
-The observer stays connected — no mutations are lost.
-A single `requestAnimationFrame` is scheduled if one isn't already pending.

-**Phase 2 — Flush** (in the next animation frame): `observer.takeRecords()` drains any mutations queued between the last delivery and now.
-The pending queue is snapshotted and cleared.
-The observer is disconnected, all collected nodes are processed, and the observer is reconnected.
+3. **Debounced batch processing.** Rather than processing each mutation record immediately, mutations are collected and processed after a brief delay.
 This means fifty tweets arriving via infinite scroll result in one processing pass instead of fifty separate disconnect/reconnect cycles.
 The window of disconnection is minimized to the synchronous processing loop — typically sub-millisecond.

 ### `characterData` observation